What do we mean by trauma-informed services and why is such an approach important?

 Additional or specialized resources

-SAMHSA provides training and technical assistance to tribes, such as help with prevention program planning and Tribal Action Plan development.
+- SAMHSA Visit disclaimer page provides training and technical assistance to tribes, such as help with prevention program planning and Tribal Action Plan development.

-SAMHSA has developed a resource on what providers of disaster services should know about historical trauma as they respond to disasters in Indian Country.
+- SAMHSA has developed a resource Visit disclaimer page on what providers of disaster services should know about historical trauma as they respond to disasters in Indian Country.